-There are two levels of leadership in the illumos project: Members of the Dev Council, and Request To Integrate (RTI) Advocates.
+There are two levels of leadership in the illumos project: Members of the Developer Council, and the Core Team.

 |Garrett D'Amore||RackTop Systems|

 The illumos core team has the ultimate say in what code is accepted for integration, and their most important job is to ensure quality and stability for all illumos users.
 Core team members also take responsibility for the provision of project infrastructure, including tools for code review, mailing lists, and other forms of collaboration.

 New core team members are appointed by the consensus of existing core team members.

 |Dan McDonald||danmcd||MNX Cloud||Cryptography, Networking|